Boatbuilder’s Hand Tools

-In spite of the ever-increasing number of power tools in the woodworking/ boatbuilding trades, the foundation of the boatbuilder’s skills is still largely dependent on the use of hand tools.
+In spite of the ever-increasing number of power tools in the woodworking/boatbuilding trades, the foundation of the boatbuilder’s skills is still largely dependent on the use of hand tools.
 Hand tools bring you in close contact with wood, enabling the user to get to know and work with its grain structure.
-They create a minimum of unhealthy noise and dust, which alone argues for their increased use.

 Many of the pieces that make up a wooden boat are complex shapes employing compound angles and rolling bevels.
-Often it is more efficient to create these pieces with hand tools than to try to set up a machine that is not appropriate to the job at hand.
-This five-day course with well-known boatbuilder/ designer Harry Bryan will focus on developing skills with hand saws, drawknives, chisels and slicks, auger bits, and planes.
-You’ll build one of Harry’s boat designs and acuire skills, such as, cutting the complex angle on the end of a deck beam and having it fit first time.
-You will have the confidence to cut a stem rabbet and make short work of a plank scarf using a slick and a smoothing plane.
+Often it is more efficient to create these pieces with hand tools than trying to set up a machine that is not appropriate to the job at hand.
+This five-day course with well-known boatbuilder/designer Harry Bryan will focus on developing skills with handsaws, drawknives, chisels and slicks, auger bits, and planes.
+You’ll build one of Harry’s boat designs and develop skills such as how to cut the complex angle on the end of a deckbeam and have it fit the first time.
+You will gain the confidence to cut a stem rabbet and make short work of a plank scarf using a slick and smoothing plane.